 How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
-Future reconstruction of these streets may generate temporary construction noise.
-Also, streets create normal traffic noise during operation-although as these are existing City streets any increase in traffic noise would be negligible before and after reconstruction.
+Future reconstruction of safety improvements may generate temporary construction noise, subject to the City's noise ordinance.